xenacode-art/xenacode-art/README.md

  💻  Site Reliability Engineer</a></h2>

 <p>
-Erik is a skilled SRE | Security engineer proficient in penetration-testing, Docker, Python, AWS, Jenkins, Gradle, Git, Elastic Beanstalk, and Artifactory, driving efficient and scalable solutions with a passion for automation and continuous learning.
+Erik is a skilled SRE | Security engineer proficient in Infrastructure Eng, Docker, Python, AWS, Jenkins, Gradle, Git, Elastic Beanstalk, and Artifactory, driving efficient and scalable solutions with a passion for automation and continuous learning.
 </p>

 </p>